bioinformateachers/bioinformateachers.github.io/_posts/2023-09-04-submit-to-ena.md

 	- `project name`, the project accession number from point 1) (see above);
 	- collection date, geographic location and coordinates; importantly, you need to fill in also the environmental context and medium (from [EnvironmentalOntology](https://github.com/EnvironmentOntology/envo/wiki/Using-ENVO-with-MIxS)): you can repeat the same ontology code for all fields (e.g. `UBERON_0001007`)

+4. Upload the sample spreadsheet.
+This step can involve a number of iterations, as the EBI-ENA platform will run a number of check on the consistency of the information provided in the spreadsheet

+5. Upload the **fastq files** to the EBI-ENA archive